grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 npx @grafana/toolkit plugin:create my-plugin
 ```

-select `Backend Datasource Plugin` and follow the rest of the guide.
+select `Backend Datasource Plugin` and follow the rest of the steps in the plugin scaffolding command.

 ```
 cd my-plugin